This is a coordinated post by our friends Greg Friese and Steve Whitehead.

 They simply don’t know what they don’t know.

 So when I was approached by our friend Greg Friese from www.EveryDayEMStips.com the other day regarding a comment he received on one of his training articles, I was interested in doing a co-post with him.
-He also has contacted our friend Steve Whitehead from www.TheEMTspot.com and together we’re tri-posting on this issue.
+He also has contacted our friend Steve Whitehead from www.TheEMTspot.com (Sorry folks, that post’s gone!) and together we’re tri-posting on this issue.
 Their links will follow below and are just great as always.

 The comment that followed this online training article was written presumably by a paramedic.
 It was a critique of the article that simply stated “too much information for a paramedic.”
 I read that, and immediately thought of confined space incidents, where ignorance can get a person killed.
 Lots of situations fit that scenario and it’s not always the rescuers who get killed.
 EMS providers who “don’t know what they don’t know” can and do kill patients.
 More often, they don’t provide the best possible care.